 Serengeti National Park

-- A unique savanna ecosystem with two million big mammals,comprising essentially all the plain species in East Africa.
+- A unique savanna ecosystem with two million big mammals and all the plain species in East Africa.

 - Home of big cats and predators

-- Great Natural Beauty – vast open, grassy plain, savanna environment dotted with thorn bushes or trees and occasional cluster of kopjes.
+- Outstanding natural beauty – vast open, grassy plain, savanna environment dotted with thorn bushes or trees and the occasional cluster of kopjes.

-- A short Nature trail in Naabi Hill
+- A short nature trail in Naabi Hill and through the savannah

 - Daily scheduled flight from Arusha, Zanzibar or Dar es Salaam